 The Medical Assistant Program prepares students for employment as a medical assistant in a physicians office or clinic.
 The curriculum is designed to provide training in administrative (front office) and clinical (back office) medical assisting skills.

 Instruction is given in basic medical office procedures (including electronic health records (EHR), appointment scheduling, billing, and insurance), assisting with examinations, laboratory procedures (including venipuncture, pharmacology and injections), electrocardiography, public relations, supervision and practice-building techniques.

-An externship experience helps provide the student with the skills necessary to enter this field.
+A 150-hour externship experience helps provide the student with the skills necessary to enter this field.

 CURRENT STUDENT INFORMATION